mohsenzakeri/Movi/README.md

 >Nishimoto, Takaaki, and Yasuo Tabei.
 "Optimal-time queries on BWT-runs compressed indexes." arXiv preprint arXiv:2006.05104 (2020).

-## Install movi and its dependencies from source
+## Install Movi and its dependencies from source

 Required dependences: `sdsl`, `zlib`, `cmake`, and `gcc`